15 Steps to Professionally Clean Your Car Yourself

 More importantly, the owner, Vicki, worked directly with me on each car.
 Ten years later, I can still remember what I learned.

 Anyone can do this.

 There are probably hundreds of steps people could take to detail their cars.
 I’m giving you 15.
 Things like “wash and wax your car” didn’t make the list.
 We’re going for the details.

-1. Vacuum – air hose – vacuum – This is the most powerful, deep cleaning combo in the whole arsenal.
+This is the most powerful, deep cleaning combo in the whole arsenal.
 Empty your car and pull out the floor mats.
-Vacuum every surface.
-Move seats around.
+Vacuum every surface, move seats around, all of it.
 Then use an air hose (it’s like a pressure washer but with air) and spray every small surface, edge, crease, vent, console, etc. You’ll be amazed how much dirt this brings out.
 Vacuum thoroughly one more time.

-2. Spray Nine – Your second most powerful, deep cleaning tool is my good friend Spray Nine.
+Your second most powerful, deep cleaning tool is my good friend Spray Nine.
 This stuff is strong.
 It works almost like acid to cut through deep stains and grime.
 Spray directly on carpet stains then scrub with a brush and water.
-WEAR GLOVES – and a mask if you’re not in a ventilated area.
+WEAR GLOVES and a mask.

 WARNING: Spray Nine will remove the white symbols on your paneling – i.e. turn signal, door lock – so do a quick wipe with a damp cloth, toothbrush or Q-tip.